 Tooth Extraction Procedure

 The tooth extraction procedure typically falls into two basic categories: simple or surgical.
-Local anesthesia or conscious sedation ensures the patient is comfortable.
+Local anesthesia or IV sedation ensures the patient is comfortable.

 Simple tooth extraction involves the removal of a visible tooth that is decayed or badly damaged.

 Surgical tooth extraction involves removing a tooth that is not visible because it broke or never emerged.